Cost of Goods Sold: A How-To for Modern Manufacturers

 Each of the above accounting methods are accepted under GAAP.

 The conclusion — using MAC is the best of both worlds.
-This has been the most common practice for small businesses as it is the easiest and most useful method for their needs.
+This has been the most common practice for businesses as it is the easiest and most useful method for their needs.

 Averaging out costs gives you the whole picture.
 It does not allow COGS to change significantly due to market fluctuations.